Marc-Berg/node-red-contrib-iobroker/README.md

 This repository provides custom Node-RED nodes for seamless integration with ioBroker via its REST API Adapter.

+⚠️ Migration Notice:
+This project is currently being migrated from REST API to WebSocket communication for improved real-time performance and bidirectional communication.

 ## Nodes

 ### iobin